Key Takeaways:

 Related Reading: How Does Legal Separation Differ From Divorce?

-Tips to Save Money On Divorce
+Tips to Save Money On Divorce:

-As the old adage goes: knowledge is power.
+As the adage goes: Knowledge is power.

 Educate yourself on your rights and how your circumstances will affect your case.
 This is an essential first step in the divorce process.
 Knowing how the unique details of your situation impact the process helps you prioritize and create a strategy.